 Income (loss) per share is computed in accordance with FASB Statement No. 128, Earnings per Share.
 Basic income (loss) per share is computed using the weighted average number of common shares outstanding during each period.
-Diluted income (loss) per share includes the dilutive effect of common shares potentially issuable upon the exercise of stock options.
+Diluted income per share includes the dilutive effect of common shares potentially issuable upon the exercise of stock options.
 For purposes of computing diluted income per share, stock options with exercise prices that exceed the average fair market value of the Company's common stock for the period are excluded.
-For the three months ended March 31, 2004 options to purchase approximately 65,000 shares of common stock were excluded from the computation.
-The impact of stock options is excluded for loss periods as they would be antidilutive.
-The following table reconciles the denominators used in computing basic and diluted income (loss) per share:
+For the three and nine months ended September 30, 2004, options to purchase approximately 864,000 and 528,000 shares of common stock were excluded from the computation, respectively.
+For the nine months ended September 30, 2003, options to purchase approximately 219,000 shares of common stock were excluded from the computation, respectively.
+The following table reconciles the denominators used in computing basic and diluted income per share: